philc/book-notes/philosophy/the obstacle is the way - ryan holiday.md

 * Uncertainty and fear are relieved by authority.
 Training is authority.
 It's a release valve.
   * Astronauts are trained to rely on their training, and keep emotions like fear and panic from affecting their actions.
-  * The problems and stakes of space travel make our terrestirial high-stress situations, like speaking in front of a crowd, look inconsequential.
+  * The problems and stakes of space travel make our terrestrial high-stress situations, like speaking in front of a crowd, look inconsequential.

 ## Alter your perspective (Chap 6)